-While the Gewehr 1898 was produced mostly for the German military, it was also the first step for a large number of rifle designs that distribute around the globe.
+While the Gewehr 1898 was produced mostly for the German military, it was also the first step for numerous rifle designs that distribute around the globe.
 Spain was an initial operator of the basic Mauser action and models manufactured there differed minimal from the Gewehr 1898.

 The manufacturing of Mauser models from Germany and Spain were quickly encountered worldwide in armies as far aside as China and Costa Rica.
-The Mauser action gathered an enviable reputation for reliability, power and accuracy, and the quarrels rage to this day as to whether or not the Gewehr 1898 and its numerous family members were the best service rifles of time.
+The Mauser action gathered an enviable reputation for reliability, power and accuracy, and the quarrels rage to this day whether the Gewehr 1898 and its numerous family members were the best service rifles of time.

 What is confident is that during the years 1914 to 1918 the Gewehr 1898 served the German army effectively.
 The front-line soldiers needed to look after them in fact this extended no further than maintaining the bolt area covered with a cloth all the time when the rifle wasn’t being used.

-Some types including sniper rifles showed up with distinctive sights, including several types of optical sight, and the rifle still has the claim to fame that it was one of the very first, if not the earliest, anti-tank weapon.
-This occurred by the chance discovery that the armour of the first British Tank Mk I could be penetrated by the simple expedient of reversing the bullets used in the Gewehr 1898 prior to be fired: the blunt end easily punched a hole through the armour ahead of the bullet could warp.
+Some types including sniper rifle showed up with distinctive sights, including several types of optical sight, and the rifle still has the claim to fame that it was one of the very first, if not the earliest, anti-tank weapon.
+This occurred by the chance discovery that the armor of the first British Tank Mk I could be penetrated by the simple expedient of reversing the bullets used in the Gewehr 1898 prior to be fired: the blunt end easily punched a hole through the armor ahead of the bullet could warp.